Delaware GOP chair condemns party leaders’ hateful posts

 New Castle County Republican Party Chairman Chris Rowe said he agreed to resign after GOP chairwoman Jane Brady called him Wednesday and asked him to step down from the appointed position.
 Rowe told The Associated Press that he made the decision “begrudgingly and only under duress.”

-Ï serve at her pleasure,” Rowe said of Brady, who appointed him to the post in June.
+“I serve at her pleasure,” Rowe said of Brady, who appointed him to the post in June.

 However, Rowe told the Delaware News Journal earlier that he won’t apologize for using the slur.
 He called it “locker room talk” with a close friend and said he isn’t homophobic.